 Chennai rains: Light shower brings relief to parched city

-Chennai, Sep 19: After a grueling hot day on Wednesday, Chennaiites were pleasantly surprised by unexpected showers.
+Chennai, Sep 19: After a gruelling hot day on Wednesday, Chennaiites were pleasantly surprised by unexpected showers.
 Chennai received moderate rain last night, bringing much-needed respite to the parched city.

 Nearby Nungambakkam also received 74 mm rain till 5 am today.
-In its latest forecast, Met Office has predicted light showers through the day due to uppper cyclonic storm.
+In its latest forecast, Met Office has predicted light showers through the day due to upper cyclonic storm.

 Tamil Nadu has been reeling under acute water stress for the past several months as Porur Lake, one of the main sources of water has reached its lowest level.
 Scorching heat and delayed monsoon further escalated the situation.